 Kelley’s path to law was clear.
 She knows firsthand what it is like to be a Plaintiff in a lawsuit following her wreck.
 After a product liability claim from a defective design in the seatbelt she was wearing at the time of injury, Kelley knew she wanted to commit her life helping others who have been catastrophically injured from the negligence of others.
 Kelley began her practice in Atlanta, Georgia working at prominent plaintiff’s firms focused on catastrophic injuries and product liability.
 After moving to Washington, DC, she opened The Spinal Cord Injury Law Firm to have a nationally focused law firm for people following catastrophic injuries.
 Kelley has tried numerous cases in state and federal court representing individuals in their personal injury claims.
 She has vast experience in every aspect of the civil justice process and her hard work has helped secure tens of millions of dollars for her clients.

 When Kelley is not in the courtroom, she is fighting for greater accessibility in rideshare companies.
 After being denied a ride in an Uber due to her wheelchair, she began a national campaign called Wheel2Ride, focused on education and policy change in accessibility and inclusivity for Transportation Network Providers (TNPs).
 She also serves as the Director of Law and Advocacy for SPINALpedia.org, an online video mentoring platform for individuals with spinal cord injuries and is on the Board of Directors for the ENDependence Center of Northern Virginia, an independent living center serving people with disabilities in Northern Virginia, and Wheel of Happiness, a nonprofit which provides wheelchairs and medical supplies to underserved communities around the world.
 She was also appointed to the Fairfax Area Disability Services Board and the WMATA Accessibility Advisory Council.
-Kelley is the mom to a 5-year-old daughter and 2-year-old son.
+Kelley is the mom to a 5-year-old daughter, 2-year-old son and new baby boy born 4/23/21.
 She enjoys traveling the world with her family and uses any rare moment alone to practice adaptive yoga.

 The Spinal Cord Injury Law Firm is a boutique firm committed to representing individuals following a catastrophic event and helping protect the rights of individuals with disabilities.
 At The Spinal Cord Injury Law Firm, we take a comprehensive approach to helping each and every client.